AnestisTouloumis/ShrinkCovMat/README.md

 Usage
 -----

-The **ShrinkCovMat** package provides nonparametric Stein-type shrinkage estimators of the covariance matrix that are suitable and statistically efficient when the number of variables is larger than the sample size.
+This package provides nonparametric Stein-type shrinkage estimates of the covariance matrix that are suitable and statistically efficient when the number of variables is larger than the sample size.
 These estimators are non-singular and well-conditioned regardless of the dimensionality.

 Each of the implemented shrinkage covariance matrix estimators is a convex linear combination of the sample covariance matrix and of a target matrix.
 Three options are considered for the target matrix: